ssk12o/sop-site/content/info/git-on-lab.en.md

 {{< hint info >}}

-This section of tutorial has to be done during the laboratory on faculty.
+This section of tutorial has to be done during the laboratory on faculty (W1).
 Before starting you have to read section about [GIT]({{< ref "/info/git" >}}) usage.
 Steps below require access to server available only during laboratory.
 I encourage you to read it and prepare before zeroth laboratory.